Blastomeryx

+Description

 Blastomeryx was 75 cm long and looked like a modern chevrotain.
 Its canines were elongated into tusks which it probably used to uproot plants and fend off predators.
 While Blastomeryx (as well as modern musk deer) lacked antlers, a Middle Miocene species had bony knobs on its skull, which have been interpreted as incipient horns.
+Blastomeryx had a reduced radius and ulna, as well as fully formed cannon bones, like modern deer.